GroestlCoin/Groestlcoin-WPF/README.md

 4. Build coineng.vcxproj.
 It results to coineng.exe and coineng.tlb files.
 5.	coineng.tlb is required to build WPF UI coin.exe.

 To run the entire application all .exe/.dll files of used libs should be in the same directory.

 ========================
-This software is free.
+This software is free and open source.
-Bitcoin address for donations: 16kfodhAckE8FZQpNcDwzG3tDGxypGTdwm Donating will help to improve this project.